 That said, it’s never too early to get organized.

 Your small church needs organization in the same way that a Joel Osteen megachurch does — just on a slightly smaller scale.
-You have members, volunteers, donation tracking, and events to worry about even in the beginning.
+You have members, volunteers, -possibly- board of directors, donation tracking, and events to worry about even in the beginning.
 And getting in the habit of staying organized is one of the best ways to ensure the continued success of your church.
 After all, you’re a preacher.
 You want to worry about building strength through faith.
 You don’t want to worry about keeping records.

-Online forms can help you.
+Online church forms can help you.
 And in this section, we’ll walk through even more ways JotForm can come in handy when managing the day-to-day tasks of your church.

 Church management software systems

 You can’t do it all alone.
 By design, churches are nonprofits that aren’t exactly overflowing with resources.
 You’re relying on the goodness of others — so you likely can’t afford a massive staff to help with administrative work.
 Luckily, there’s church management software out there that can help you.